Tell me how it all started? How did you become an expat?

-I’ve had great time recently photographing Antwerp.
-Although I had visited it several times before, working on project for a city guide, gave me the chance to discover the mood of the city and all its neighbourhoods —every one of them had an interesting story to tell.
+I’ve had a great time recently photographing Antwerp.
+Although I had visited it several times before, working on a project for a city guide, gave me the chance to discover the mood of the city and all its neighbourhoods —every one of them had an interesting story to tell.
 Also, there is something wonderful about Lisbon, maybe some kind of melancholy that came out of me while being there that places this city on the top of my list.
 Finally, I always enjoy photographing the Greek landscape and islands.

 # So, where are you planning to travel next?